AYLIT-crew/ARPSpoof/README.md

 ### `from pyfiglet import figlet_format as ff`
 ***
-It takes ASCII text and renders it in ACII art fonts import `filglet_format` from `pyfiglet` library and assigns alias `ff`.
+It takes ASCII text and renders it in ASCII art fonts import `filglet_format` from `pyfiglet` and assigns alias `ff`.

 ```
 def get_mac_address(ip):